holycrap872/ucls-ml-ai/README.md

-# Machine Learning and Artifical Intelligence
+# Machine Learning and Artificial Intelligence

 This repository attempts to capture a full year high school class that teaches Machine Learning and Artificial Intelligence.
 The students within the course